sliusliu1/sliusliu1/README.md

 - 👋 Hi, I’m @sliusliu1
-- 👀 I’m interested in becoming entry level full stack web developer and grow myself into software engineer;
+- 👀 I’m transitioning from math teaching to actuary field;
-- 🌱 I’m currently learning basic web development knowledge from freecodecamp
+- 🌱 I’m currently learning Python, Excel, VBA
-- 💞️ I’m looking to collaborate on different projects on web development.
+- 💞️ I’m looking to collaborate on different projects on data analysis.
-- 📫 How to reach me at email: shirly.liu0712@gmail.com

 <!---
 sliusliu1/sliusliu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.